pepopowitz/getting-unstuck/slides/src/xx-notes.md

 Harden: Get in the reps.
 As Ash says, "coding takes practice, but that's all it takes."

 Embrace: Success is the end-state of a long series of failures; it might NOT even be the end-state.
 Learning might be the end-state.

----

-drawings

-x talk to the duck
-talk to a person (in a duck costume) x schematic eye x realistic eye x biz logic, settings, db, mail as symbols x biz logic, settings, db, mail with 1 detailed x biz logic, settings, db, mail with all detailed x deleting code iteratively/binary search x back out changes iteratively/binary search pic of dependencies together (vague) pic of dependencies together with one "scary" pic of dependencies together with scary one separated into pieces feedback loop as thermostat feedback loop (general dev - make changes, see how it affects the system) feedback loop (loose dev - make changes, months later deploy) feedback loop (tight dev - make changes, test fails in 3s) unit tests of existing functions unit test of new function (extracted) integration tests e2e tests linear processing of a problem parallel processing of a problem wall of motivation

-eat the frog?
-cover (chameleon? spider web? cat stuck in something?)